TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 20/2 Samuel 20.10.md

 ---

-But Amasa took no heed to the sword that was in Joab's hand: so he smote him therewith in the body, and shed out his bowels to the ground, and struck him not again; and he died.
-And Joab and Abishai his brother pursued after Sheba the son of Bichri.
+But Amasa took no heed to the sword that was in Joab's hand.
+So he struck him with it in the body, and shed out his bowels to the ground, and didn't strike him again; and he died.
+Joab and Abishai his brother pursued after Sheba the son of Bichri.